-Why not have a go at Gatefold Cards if you are wanting to try something a little more adventurous, and as your confidence grows you will want to make cards in other styles too.
+Why not have a go at making really elegant Gatefold Cards if you are wanting to try something a little more adventurous, and as your confidence grows you will want to make cards in other styles too.

 They are very easy to do and yet look so special.
 And of course the way you dress it up can make it look really lovely.

 To make your own Gatefold cards take a sheet of A4 card in your chosen colour for your base.

 It will measure about 30 x 21 cms, and lay it flat on your work top.

 From one of the short sides measure in 10cms, then crease and fold it as described in cardblanks.

 From the other short side measure in 5cms and do the same.

 This will produce an "Off Centre Gatefold".